nightscout/trio-docs/docs/usage/concepts/basal-rates.md

 - **Autosens**: Multiplies your basal rates by the sensitivity ratio (default range: 70-120%)
 - **Dynamic Settings**: When "Adjust Basal" is enabled, Dynamic ISF adjustments also affect basal delivery
-- **SMB (Super Micro Bolus)**: SMB calculations reference your current basal rate (e.g., "50% of current basal rate")
+- **SMB (Super Micro Bolus)**: SMB calculations reference your current basal rate for SMB limits (e.g., "50% of current basal rate")
-- **Total Daily Dose**: Basal insulin is a major component of your TDD calculation
+- **Total Daily Dose**: Basal insulin is included in your TDD calculation along with bolus insulin

 ## Summary